 Kathleen Porter-Magee brings years of experience at all levels of education, from a classroom teacher to curriculum development to superintendent and chief academic officer.

 Peter Wyatt Wood is a prolific author of articles, books, and journal articles, and experienced professor of Anthropology and former Provost at King's College.

 The event was organized by St. Francis Scholar in Residence Fred Siegel, a Senior Fellow at the Manhattan Institute and author of The Revolt Against The Masses: How Liberalism Undermined the Middle Class.
-He has been instrumental in bringing a number of timely and provocative events to the College, including: New York’s New Digital Media, The Tension Between Catholic Schools & Charter Schools, Can You be Both a Business Success and Ethically Noble? and Lincoln, Grant and the Civil War.
+He has been instrumental in bringing a number of timely and provocative events to the College, including: Does France Have a Future?, New York's New Digital Media, The Evolution of Neoconservatism, and Can You be Both a Business Success and Ethically Noble?

 About the Speakers

 Kathleen Porter-Magee is the Superintendent and Chief Academic Officer at the Partnership for Inner-City education and a Bernard Lee Schwartz Fellow at the Thomas B. Fordham Institute.
 Before joining the Partnership, Kathleen served as the Senior Advisor for Policy and Instruction at the College Board, as the Director of Curriculum and Professional Development at Achievement First, and the Director of Teacher and Principal Professional Development and Recruitment for the Archdiocese of Washington, D.C.
 Kathleen began her career as a classroom teacher at both the middle and high school levels.

 Peter Wyatt Wood is an anthropologist and former provost.
 He was appointed president of the National Association of Scholars in January 2009.
 Before that he served as NAS's executive director (2007-2008), and as provost of The King's College in New York City (2005-2007).